 Optimizing well spacing – The image shows the interference between wells.

-The 6X simulator has features for modeling unconventional oil and gas that are being actively developed for the CDOT (Completion Design and Optimization Tool) project with industry partners.
+The 6X simulator has been designed to model unconventional oil and gas reservoirs.
+It includes features that have been developed for the CDOT (Completion Design and Optimization Tool) project with industry partners.

-Through the project, the simulator has so far acquired special features to help model the physics of unconventionals, including multi-porosity systems and vapor-liquid equilibrium in confined media, and many features to help in modeling fracture mechanics, several being above and beyond those found in other simulators and similar tools.
+Through the project the simulator has acquired unique capabilities to help model the physics of unconventional reservoirs, including multi-porosity systems and vapor-liquid equilibrium in confined media.
+It includes advanced capabilities to help in modeling fracture mechanics above and beyond those found in other simulators and similar tools.

-6X has multi-porosity capabilities, in which different porosity systems (e.g. fractures, kerogen, sandstone) can be arbitrarily connected in a hierarchical model, for example directly, in serial, or more randomly (see picture above).
+6X has multi-porosity capabilities, in which different porosity systems (e.g. fractures, kerogen, sandstone) can be arbitrarily connected in a hierarchical model.
+They can be connected directly, in serial, or more generally as seen in the image above.